vPeteWalker/EraComboBootcamp/index.rst

 Based on a 2018 IDC study of 500 North American companies with more than 1,000 employees, they estimate:

-- 77% of the organizations have more than 200 database instances in their production
+- 77% of the organizations have more than 200 database instances in their production environments.
-- 82% have more than 10 copies of each DB
+- 82% have more than 10 copies of each database.
-- 45%-60% the total storage capacity is dedicated to accommodating copy data
+- 45%-60% of the total storage capacity is dedicated to accommodating copy data (i.e. copies of production data).
-- 32% of database clones require daily refreshes for analytics of dev/test
+- 32% of database clones require daily refreshes for analytics of dev/test.
-- Copy data will cost IT organizations $55.63 billion in 2020
+- Copy data will cost IT organizations $55.63 billion in 2020.

-Maintaining the status quo leads to inefficient usage of both storage and worse, of administrator time.
+Maintaining the status quo leads to inefficient usage of both storage, and perhaps worse, an administrator's time.
 Meet Nutanix Era.

 .. figure:: images/5.png

 Nutanix Era provides DBaaS for your Enterprise Cloud.
-Leveraging the Nutanix Enterprise Cloud OS, we are able to take advantage of the power of full stack - data, compute, and software.
+Leveraging the Nutanix Enterprise Cloud, we are able to take advantage of the power of full stack - storage, compute, and software.
 Nutanix Era hides the complexity of database operations and provides common APIs, CLI, and consumer-grade GUI experience for multiple database engines.
 It makes database operations such as cloning efficient, thereby driving down the TCO of database management for our customers.

 What's New
 ++++++++++

 - Workshop updated for the following software versions:
     - AOS 5.17.x | 5.18.x | 5.19.x